 Contributions, including unconditional promises to give, are recognized as revenue in the period received or pledged.
 BIOS reports gifts as restricted support if they are received with donor stipulations that limit the use of the donated assets, or if they are restricted as support for future periods.
-When donor restrictions expire, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
-Contributions of assets other than cash are recorded at their estimated fair value and are recorded as an increase in net assets without donor restrictions unless the donor places restrictions on their use.
+When donor restrictions expire, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions.
+Contributions of assets other than cash are recorded at their estimated fair value and are recorded as an increase in net assets without donor restrictions on their use.
 Contributions due after one year are reported at their net present value.
 Amortization of the discount is recorded annually as additional contribution revenue over the anticipated collection period of the pledge.